uber/uber-poet/docs/CONTRIBUTING.md

 ## Basic App Architecture

-If you were to summarize Pear Poet as some python pseudocode:
+If you were to summarize Uber Poet as some python pseudocode:

 ```python
 def make_project(config):